Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zoHTyGXCbsM.md

 ### Transcript

-> um any plans for an elevator or a lift there are no plans for that
+> any plans for an elevator or a lift there are no plans for that